 People are not reading your content – they’re scanning it for answers to their questions.
-They usually skim pages looking for highlighted keywords, meaningful headings, short paragraphs and scannable list.
+They usually skim pages looking for highlighted keywords, meaningful headings, short paragraphs, and a scannable list.

 Since they’re in a hurry to find the piece of information they’re looking for, they’ll skip what’s irrelevant for them.

-Website quality not only impacts your SEO and rankings, but it also impacts your conversion rate.
-Impact on conversion rate and lead generation activities is due to how much users trust your business based on your websites inherent visual appeal, ease of use, and authoritative content.
+Website quality not only impacts your SEO, rankings, and Google traffic, but it also impacts your conversion rate.
+Impact on conversion rate and lead generation activities is due to how much users trust your business based on your website’s inherent visual appeal, ease of use, and authoritative content.

-To determine if your website quality is an issue, you can analyze your website using Linchpin SEO’s website design checklist.
+To determine if your website quality is an issue, you can analyze your website using our website design checklist.

-When a website is over-optimized, it’s usually due to an over-zealous marketing person who things that if adding a keyword 1 time is good, then adding it 10 times must be better – this is not the case.
+When a website is over-optimized, it’s usually due to an over-zealous marketing person who thinks that if adding a keyword one time is good, then adding it ten times must be better – this is not the case.

 - Title Tags